 The Old Road Wine Co tells the story of special old vines grown in rugged corners of the Franschhoek wine country.
 The fruit of these vines born in 1936, show the grace and tenacity exemplified by a family matriarch or grandmother.

-The grapes used to make this wine were sourced from a very special 80 year-old bushvine vineyard planted in 1936.
-It is a high density planting of around 7 000 vines per hectare, more than double the amount of vines per hectare compared to the average vineyard in SA.
+The grapes used to make this wine were sourced from a very special, very old bushvine vineyard planted in 1936.
+It is a high-density planting of around 7 000 vines per hectare, more than double the amount of vines per hectare compared to the average vineyard in SA.
 It is a south-east facing vineyard, unirrigated and located at an altitude of 350m above sea level between growth and yields over the decades resulting in an excellent textured wine.
 The yields per vine are very low, making for excellent concentration of fruit.

 The wine is elegant and refined, with opulent pear, kumquat and citrus peel flavours, sweet exotic spice and a texured mouth-feel.
 The flavours evolve and persist from the entry onto the palate, with layers of succulent tropical fruit and candied citrus flavours unfolding.
 The well-defined fruit is balanced by mouth watering acidity and a lingering minerality on the finish.